GHOSU1012/react-django/README.md

 - `pip install -r requirements.txt && pip install -r dev-requirements.txt`
 - `npm install`
 - `npm run start`
-- Open another command line window.
+- Open another command line window and go to the `backend` directory.
 - `workon theprojectname` or `source theprojectname/bin/activate` depending on if you are using virtualenvwrapper or just virtualenv.
-- Go to the `backend` directory.
 - `python manage.py runserver`